treaz/jenkins-flow/README.md

 From the dashboard you can:

-- See all available workflows in the `workflows/` directory.
+- See all available workflows in the `workflows/` and `examples/` directories.
 - Trigger workflows.
 - View real-time logs and step status.